Buta no kakuni: Japanese Braised Pork Belly

 I’m glad you like the bento site! :)

-My parents are from Taiwan, and every now and then my mother will make something like this—it’s fairly easy, and it’ll keep you fed for a few days.
-When I was a little kid, I didn’t like it at all, but now, at the ripe old age of 24, I find it absolutely wonderful, the way the pork melts in your mouth.
-It’s making me drool right now, especially since I’m in the grad school dorms.
+My parents are from Taiwan, and every now and then my mother will make something like this--it's fairly easy, and it'll keep you fed for a few days.
+When I was a little kid, I didn't like it at all, but now, at the ripe old age of 24, I find it absolutely wonderful, the way the pork melts in your mouth.
+It's making me drool right now, especially since I'm in the grad school dorms.

 Oh, and the bento site is awesome!
 I used a bento box when I worked in Japan last year, but the meals never looked as good as these!